SandSux/SciFi_Conky_HUD/README.md

 2. Included in this repo is a file named "conky_start" which we need to issue a `chmod` command to in order to make it executable

       `chmod 755 conky_start`
-      + be sure that you've put the conkly_start script in your path so you don't have to change directories or issue long          commands to start conky
+      + be sure that you've put the conky_start script in your path so you don't have to change directories or issue long          commands to start conky

 3. Now conky can be started by issuing the command: